exercism/problem-specifications/exercises/proverb/description.md

+For want of a horseshoe nail, a kingdom was lost, or so the saying goes.
+Output the full text of this proverbial rhyme.

 For want of a nail the shoe was lost.
 For want of a shoe the horse was lost.
 For want of a horse the rider was lost.